 In many places in New Orleans, especially Elizabeth’s, you will see Dr. Bob’s eclectic art adorn the walls.
 Famous for his “Be Nice or Leave” signs, Dr. Bob is a local artist who uses various objects to create artwork.
 His studio is the perfect stop for a New Orleans gift or to just admire some of the city’s famous sayings.

-Bacchanal is more than just a wine bar and is not your typical set up.
+Bacchanal is more than just a wine bar and is not your typical setup.
 Grab the wine of your choosing from their wine shop in the front, then head back to enjoy it in their shaded courtyard.
-Live music, cheese plates and more add to the experience.
+Live music, cheese plates, and more add to the experience.

-Local artist, Brandan “Bmike” Odums, transformed a 35,000 sqaure foot warehouse into his one-of-a-kind art studio.
-Tour the exquisite space that depicts revolutionaries, Civil Rights legends, New Orleanians and more.
+Local artist, Brandan “Bmike” Odums, transformed a 35,000 sqaure-foot warehouse into his one-of-a-kind art studio.
+Tour the exquisite space that depicts revolutionaries, Civil Rights legends, New Orleanians, and more.
 You can’t miss his large mural across the building.